-

 What are the key financial crime offences applicable to companies and their directors and officers?
 (E.g. Fraud, money laundering, false accounting, tax evasion, market abuse, corruption, sanctions.)
 Please explain the governing laws or regulations.

-In Argentina, the key financial crime offences applicable to companies and their directors and officers include fraud, money laundering, false accounting, tax evasion, market abuse, corruption, and sanctions evasion, among others.
+In Argentina, the key financial crime offences applicable to companies and their directors and officers include fraud, money laundering, false accounting, tax evasion, market abuse, corruption, sanctions evasion, and terrorism financing, among others.

 Second, money laundering, which could be defined as the process of making illegally-gained proceeds (i.e., “dirty money”) appear legal.
-The governing law are the Articles 303 (for individuals) and 304 (for companies) of the Argentine Penal Code.
-Also, the Law No. 25,246, amended by Law No. 26,683.
+The governing law are the Articles 303 (for individuals) and 304 (for companies liability) of the Argentine Penal Code.
+Also regulated by the Law No. 25,246, amended by Law No. 26,683.
 These laws regulate money laundering activities and the duties of obliged persons, who are controlled by the Financial Information Unit (Unidad de Información Financiera, UIF).

 Five, market abuse, which includes insider trading, market manipulation, and other activities that distort financial markets.
-The governing laws are the Argentine Penal Code, Articles 307 to 316, the Law No. 26,831 (Capital Markets Law) and the regulations from the National Securities Commission (Comisión Nacional de Valores, CNV).
+The governing laws are the Argentine Penal Code, Articles 307 to 316, the Law No. 26,831 (Capital Markets Law), specifically Article 117 (insider trading) and Article 118 (manipulation of market prices), and the regulations from the National Securities Commission (Comisión Nacional de Valores, CNV).
 The CNV monitors and enforces compliance.
+Both individuals and legal entities may be held accountable.
+Sanctions may include fines, suspension, or criminal charges.

 Six, corruption, which includes bribery, embezzlement, and other improper actions by officials or private individuals to gain undue advantage.
 The governing law is the Law No. 27,401 (Corporate Criminal Liability Law) holds companies accountable for corruption offences.
 The Argentine Penal Code also contains provisions against corruption in the Articles 256 to 268 for both individuals and companies.

 Seven, sanctions violations, which involve conducting business with entities or individuals subject to government sanctions.
 Argentina adheres to international sanctions regimes (e.g., resolutions and recommendations from the United Nations Security Council or the Financial Action Task Force) and has a combination of decrees, laws, and resolutions that align with those international standards.
+The international sanctions regime is regulated by Law No. 24,156 and regulatory measures set by the UIF.
+Although sanctions violations are not comprehensively codified, relevant breaches may trigger prosecution under laws addressing terrorism financing (Article 306 of the Criminal Code).
 Enforcement is carried out by various agencies, including the UIF, the Ministry of Foreign Affairs, and the Central Bank.
 Penalties for violations can be severe, underscoring the importance of compliance for companies and individuals.
 For that reason, companies and their directors and officers must ensure compliance with these laws through internal controls, compliance programs, and cooperation with regulatory bodies.
 Penalties for violations can include fines, imprisonment, and other legal consequences, depending on the severity and nature of the offence.

 Eight, environmental violations, which involves violating environmental laws and regulations, causing harm to the environment, in accordance with Law No. 24,051 (Hazardous Waste Law) and Law No. 25,675 (General Environmental Law).
 Both laws impose penalties for environmental offences, including fines and imprisonment.